|

 in water for a half hour or so.
 When

+bubbles stop rising to the top, the rootball is saturated.
 If your container is so large that these methods aren't practical, wet the soil w/small successive doses of water until you're sure the rootball is saturated.

 If you apply water all at once, it'll run down the sides of the pot, missing the rootball entirely

+& the plant will continue to suffer.
 If you find that water is routinely running down the sides of the rootball & not penetrating

 it, use a watering can & add a surfactant to the water.
+Garden surfactants

 are wetting agents that reduce